aalbahar80/aqaratech/readme.md

 ## Develop:

-> Run in the root directory:
+> In the root directory, run `pnpm install`, then:

 ### Dev 🛠️